zerynth/board-zerynth-esp32_pico_v4/docs/index.rst

 Flash Layout
 ************

-The internal flash of the ESP32-PICO-D4 module is organized in a single flash area with pages of 4096 bytes each.
+The internal flash of the ESP32 module is organized in a single flash area with pages of 4096 bytes each.
 The flash starts at address 0x00000, but many areas are reserved for Esp32 IDF SDK and Zerynth VM.
-In particular:
+There exist two different layouts based on the presence of BLE support.

+In particular, for non-BLE VMs:

 =============  ============  =========================
 Start address  Size          Content